jacaseyclyde/jacaseyclyde.github.io/content/authors/admin/_index.md

     summary: |
       GPA: 3.791/4.000

-      I developed a data-driven model of gas orbiting the supermassive black hole at the center of our galaxy.
-I used a leapfrog integration scheme to model gas orbits in the center of our galaxy.
-I then developed a Bayesian analysis pipeline to fit this model to kinematic data for gas observed in the center of our galaxy, finding the gas must have a peri-apsis distance of 1.3 parsecs from our central supermassive black hole.
+      Developed a computational model using a leapfrog integration scheme to simulate the orbit of dense molecular gas around our galaxy’s central supermassive black hole (SMBH).
+Built a Bayesian analysis pipeline to fit the model to observational data, estimating the gas passes within ∼ 5 lightyears of the SMBH.
+Demonstrated expertise in algorithm development, statistical modeling, and data analysis.

       Selected coursework:
-      - Astronomy Data Analysis
+      - Data Analysis & Machine Learning in Astronomy
       - Deep Learning
       - Statistical and Machine Learning Classification
-      - Numerical Analysis and Scientific Computings

   - area: B.S.
 Physics, Astrophysics Emphasis
     institution: University of California, Davis